Engin-Boot/capture-behavior-of-a-visit-counter-patreshubham94/README.md

 # Visit-counter Behavior

-This project works out the features of a visit-counting software, called the 'Visit-counter'.
+This project works out the features of a visit-counting software called the 'Visit-counter'.

 Here's the context in which the Visit-counter works: